Lysterfield

 Lysterfield is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on AreaSearch's analysis, Lysterfield's population is around 6,679 as of Nov 2025.
-This reflects an increase of 85 people since the 2021 Census, which reported a population of 6,594 people.
-The change is inferred from the estimated resident population of 6,614 from the ABS as of June 2024 and an additional 45 validated new addresses since the Census date.
-This level of population equates to a density ratio of 361 persons per square kilometer.
-Lysterfield's 1.3% growth since census positions it within 2.7 percentage points of the SA4 region (4.0%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 77.9% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Lysterfield's population is around 6,669 as of Feb 2026.
+This reflects an increase of 75 people since the 2021 Census, which reported a population of 6,594 people.
+The change is inferred from the estimated resident population of 6,614 in June 2024 and an additional 45 validated new addresses since the Census date.
+This level of population equates to a density ratio of 360 persons per square kilometer.
+Population growth was primarily driven by overseas migration, contributing approximately 77.9% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Looking at population projections moving forward, a population increase just below the median of statistical areas analysed by AreaSearch is expected, with the area expected to grow by 344 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 4.2% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Considering projected demographic shifts, the area is expected to increase by 344 persons to 2041 based on latest annual ERP population numbers, reflecting an increase of 4.3% in total over the 17 years.

 Frequently Asked Questions - Population